sergey-seleznev/StackServer.Java/README.md

 # StackServer.Java
-The project is a Java implementation of a test solution for a backend software developer position at http://www.fob-solutions.com.
+The project is a Java solution for a backend software developer position at http://www.fob-solutions.com.
 During the interview the task was actually [implemented](https://github.com/sergey-seleznev/StackServer/) using the .NET Core platform.

 # Task